 A. Residential Single- and Two-Unit Structure Standards Dimension Standard i.
-Lot Standards Lot Width: Single-unit fifty (50) feet minimum; forty five (45) feet minimum with alley access; Two-unit sixty (60) feet minimum Lot Area: Three thousand (3,000) square feet minimum ii.
-Setbacks Parcels platted under previous codes shall follow the setbacks platted Front Lot Line: Ten (10) feet minimum Side Lot Line: Five (5) feet minimum, with a twelve (12) foot aggregate for new subdivisions developed under the RU District Rear Lot Line: Ten (10) feet minimum, plus any distance dedicated to a rear easement iii.
+Lot Standards Lot Width: Single-unit fifty (50) feet minimum; forty five (45) feet minimum with alley access; Two-unit sixty (60) feet minimum Lot Area: Three thousand (3,000) square feet minimum Front Lot Line: Ten (10) feet minimum ii.
+Setbacks Side Lot Line: Five (5) feet minimum, with a twelve (12) foot aggregate for new subdivisions developed under Parcels platted under previous codes shall follow the setbacks the RU District platted Rear Lot Line: Ten (10) feet minimum, plus any distance dedicated to a rear easement iii.
 Principal Building Height Thirty five (35) feet maximum iv.
-Lot Coverage The total floor area of the building(s) shall not exceed fifty five percent (55%) of the lot area V. Common Open Space Not less than fifteen percent (15%) Common Open Space (excluding impervious surfaces) shall be provided.
-Drainage ponds, play areas, common areas, and the like may apply toward this provision. vi.
-Accessory Building Location Rear yard or side yard, such that the accessory building shall be located behind any front façade of the primary structure or other façade facing a street Side Lot Line: Five (5) feet minimum, or the distance of any easement, whichever is greater vii.
-Accessory Building Setbacks Rear Lot Line: Ten (10) feet minimum, or the distance of any easement, whichever is greater Accessory Dwelling Units shall follow the setbacks of the primary structure. viii.
-Accessory Building Height Twenty (20) feet maximum height, or subordinate in height to the primary structure, whichever is less ix.
-Accessory Building Size One thousand (1000) total square feet in size for all accessory structures on a single property, or no more than eighty percent (80%) of the main floor area of the primary structure, whichever is less

-Rear access garages or parking areas where alley access is available. y Parking Location Where alley access is not available, garages accessed from the front of the property must be set back from the front façade no less than twenty (20) feet and may be attached or detached structures.
-This shall supersede garage standards in 155.101 .
-In the case of corner lots, the garage should be accessed from the road with a lower functional classification as based on the Thoroughfare Plan, and should be setback from the front lot line along that street no less than twenty (20) feet.
+Lot Coverage/Required Open Space Lot coverage shall not exceed fifty five percent (55%) of the lot area.
+Minimum twenty five percent (25%) usable lot open space shall be provided (Includes patios, decks, pools and other recreational facilities not under roof.).
+V. Accessory Building Location Rear yard or side yard, such that the accessory building shall be located behind any front façade of the primary structure or other façade facing a street Side Lot Line: Five (5) feet minimum, or the distance of any easement, whichever is greater vi.
+Accessory Building Setbacks Rear Lot Line: Ten (10) feet minimum, or the distance of any easement, whichever is greater Accessory Dwelling Units shall follow the setbacks of the primary structure. vii.
+Accessory Building Height Twenty (20) feet maximum height, or subordinate in height to the primary structure, whichever is less viii.
+Accessory Building Size One thousand (1000) total square feet in size for all accessory structures on a single property, or no more than eighty percent (80%) of the main floor area of the primary structure, whichever is less ix.
+Parking Location Rear access garages or parking areas where alley access is available.
+Where alley access is not available, garages accessed from the front of the property must be set back from the front façade no less than twenty (20) feet and may be attached or detached structures.
+This shall supersede garage standards in 155.101.
+In the case of corner lots, the garage should be accessed from the road with a lower functional classification as based on the Thoroughfare Plan and should be setback from the front lot line along that street no less than twenty (20) feet.